 Rhythm is dedicated to understanding hyperphagia and severe obesity caused by impaired signaling in the central pathway of the brain known as the melanocortin-4 receptor (MC4R) pathway.

 “Rhythm’s integrated translational approach is deepening the understanding of how the MC4R pathway contributes to obesity and identifying patient populations who may benefit from targeted pharmacotherapies.”

-Weight gain occurs when energy intake exceeds energy expenditure, leading to the storage of excess energy as fat.
 While many environmental factors can influence this balance, our genes also play a significant role in defining our body weight.
 Research has shown that some naturally arising genetic variants are associated with obesity.
 However, it’s important to note that the impact of these variants on body weight can vary considerably.